Tennis-Nadal made to sweat by Nishioka, Djokovic has it easy

 Meanwhile his long-time rival, world number two Novak Djokovic, had an easier outing in Brisbane, strolling past Chile's Cristian Garin 6-3 6-3 to stay undefeated in the new year and to ensure Serbia will travel to Sydney for the knockouts having won all three of their ties.

-Nadal had to twice fight back from a break down against the Japanese world number 72 in the opening set before winning the tiebreaker while the Spaniard broke his opponent's serve to go up 5-4 in the second before holding serve for victory.
+Nadal had to twice fight back from a break down against the Japanese world number 72 in the opening set before winning the tiebreaker.
+The Spaniard broke his opponent's serve to go up 5-4 in the second before holding serve for victory.

 "It's the first day I was playing under such heavy conditions, two previous days I had played in the night.
 The feeling on court was completely different," Nadal said in an on-court interview.